SAP-samples/abap-cheat-sheets/07_String_Processing.md

   "Further additional options for advanced evaluation options:
-  "Specifying whether the search is case-sensitive; not specified means RESEPECTING CASE by default RESPECTING CASE | IGNORING CASE
+  "Specifying whether the search is case-sensitive; not specified means RESEPECTING CASE by default RESPECTING CASE "(or) IGNORING CASE

   "Determining the number of sequences found, number stored in cnt that is of type i (e.g. a variable declared inline) "When searching for the first occurrence, the value is always 1 (not found -> 0)